all orders over $1000

 If it’s First it Follows, If it’s Second it Stays

 A rifle scope’s reticle is placed in either the first focal plane (FFP) or the second focal plane (SFP).
 The main difference between the two options is how the reticle behaves when adjusting the scope’s magnification.
-A FFP rifle scope has a variable size reticle, while a SFP rifle scope will have a static reticle at all magnifications.
+An FFP rifle scope has a variable size reticle, while an SFP rifle scope will have a static reticle at all magnifications.
 There are advantages and disadvantages to either option.

 First Focal Plane

-First focal plane rifle scopes are commonly preferred by long range target shooters.
-When adjusting magnification on a FFP rifle scope, the reticle your eye sees will change in size, becoming increasingly larger as magnification increases.
-What this means is; your units of measure per each hash mark, MOA or Mil, represent the same value regardless of the current magnification setting.
+First focal plane rifle scopes are commonly preferred by long-range target shooters.
+When adjusting magnification on an FFP rifle scope, the reticle will change in size, becoming increasingly larger as magnification increases.
+What this means is that your units of measure per each hash mark, MOA or Mil, represent the same value regardless of the current magnification setting.

 Second Focal Plane

 Second focal plane has been a commonly used reticle position by hunters for years.
-SFP is how most people expect a rifle scope’s reticle to behave, rightly so, we’ve all generally grew up looking through these scopes.
-The reticle stays the same size at all magnification levels which makes it easier to see at all ranges but comes at a price.
+SFP is how most people expect a rifle scope’s reticle to behave, rightly so, as we’ve all generally grown up looking through these scopes.
+The reticle stays the same size at all magnification levels, which makes it easier to see at all ranges, but it comes at a price.

-Example: Leupold’s Mark 5 HD 3.6-18x44 a second focal plane rifle scope with a magnification range of 3.6-18x, has hash marks representing 1 MOA.
-This is only true at its full magnification, 18x.
+Example: Zeiss Conquest V4 4-16x44 Rifle Scope a second focal plane rifle scope with a magnification range of 4-16x.
+The ZMOA-i reticle has windage and elevation marks representing 1 MOA.
+This is only true at its full magnification, 16x.

 When the rifle scope is not at full magnification, the hash marks represent different values relative to the magnification.
-For example, in the above Mark 5 HD, full magnification represents 1 MOA.
-At half of that magnification, 7.2x, the hash marks represent double the default value; 2 MOA.
+For example, in the above Zeiss V4, at full magnification, each hash represents 1 MOA.
+At half of that magnification, 8x, the hash marks represent double the default value: 2 MOA.

 This poses an added challenge to taking a shot when you factor in having to do a bit of mental math when using hold-over hash marks.